 Tips:

-While some poses are great for your first trimester, here are a few poses that you should steer clear of:
+While some poses are beneficial in the first trimester, it is best to avoid those that involve lying flat on your back or deep twists.
+Here are a few poses that you should steer clear of:

 Safety Measures To Take While Practicing First Trimester Yoga